- 1.How to Keep Customers Coming Back to Your Restaurant & Placing Online Orders

 - Who gets this message: customers who started an order but didn’t finish it

-- What type of message can you send: email and/or SMS
+- What type of message can you send: email

 - When will the messages be sent: 1 to 2 hours after a customer has started an order